I am a co-founder of KE:SAI, a private non-profit open science AI research lab where I also work. We are hiring.

 Bio: I studied B.Sc.
 Informatics: Games Engineering at the Technical University of Munich.
-Following that I worked for 1 year as a software developer at FERCHAU as graphics developer.
-Afterwards I did a M.Sc. in Computer Science at the University of Tübingen.
-I started my PhD at the Autonomous Vision Group in April 2022.
+Following that, I worked for 1 year as a software developer at FERCHAU as a graphics developer.
+Afterwards, I did an M.Sc. in Computer Science at the University of Tübingen.
+From 2022-2026, I worked as a PhD student at the University of Tübingen, as part of the Autonomous Vision Group led by Prof. Andreas Geiger.
+My research is supported by the International Max Planck Research School for Intelligent Systems.

 author = {Long Nguyen and Micha Fauth and Bernhard Jaeger and Daniel Dauner and Maximilian Igl and Andreas Geiger and Kashyap Chitta},